-- 6. Start some gentle exercises.
-This very much depends on each person, some feel ready to go within 2 weeks of a C-section and others take much longer.
+- 6. Start some gentle exercises. (guided my a fitness professional who specializes in women’s health and fitness) This very much depends on each person, some feel ready to go within 2 weeks of a C-section and others take much longer.

 - 7. Don’t be hard on yourself and this is not a time to push yourself to test your limits, go with your body and if it says yes I am ready to try and do more, then do, and if you feel exhausted the next day it’s a sign your body is still recovering and building its strength so do less.
 Eventually your body will just do what you are asking.